My Dress-Up Darling Season 2 Updates

 While the official Japanese-language Twitter account for "My Dress-Up Darling" shared that a sequel is indeed on its way, virtually no other information about its production is available outside of this initial confirmation.
 The Tweet announcing the sequel does happen to include a link to a trailer on the Japanese-language YouTube channel of the Sony-owned anime distributor Aniplex.
 That said, this teaser consists entirely of existing footage, so rather than hint at what's coming next, it's more of a celebration of everything that fans liked about Season 1.

-It's also worth noting that the trailer's title refers to it as 続編制作決定, or zokuhen seisaku kettei, meaning something akin to a decision to continue the series.
+It's also worth noting that the trailer's title includes the words 続編制作決定, or zokuhen seisaku kettei, meaning something akin to a decision to continue the series.
 Nowhere does this video explicitly mention that the sequel will take the form of a second season, as opposed to, say, a movie.
 However, in his own Tweet about the news, producer Shota Umehara referred to the sequel as 2期, or niki, indicating that this is indeed a second season, adding some additional context to what is otherwise a sparse initial trailer-of-sorts.

 Which studio is making My Dress-Up Darling Season 2?

 The first season of "My Dress-Up Darling" was animated by the studio CloverWorks, which used to be part of A-1 pictures until it broke away and became its own company in 2018.
 Since then, the Tokyo-based studio has churned out over 30 anime series and films, some of which have been received very enthusiastically.
 The original series "Wonder Egg Priority" — the project that reportedly hospitalized producer Shota Umehara — became a big success for the studio, scoring awards nominations in the double figures in 2022.
-CloverWorks is also behind the hit show "Spy x Family," which was named best new series at the Crunchyroll Anime Awards in 2023.
+CloverWorks is also behind "Spy x Family," a hit spy show about found family which was named best new series at the Crunchyroll Anime Awards in 2023.

 While there's been no official confirmation that "My Dress-Up Darling" will remain at CloverWorks for Season 2, the fact that Shota Umehara has seemingly confirmed his involvement suggests that it will indeed stay with the studio.
 This will no doubt be music to the ears of fans, who were full of praise for the work that CloverWorks did on Season 1.
 "They did a great job and stayed true to the characters without ruining them or anything like that," Redditor u/Luf2222 said, while u/RedKings1028 added, "Major props to the studio for doing everything they could to create the illusion of Marin and Gojo sharing the same bed, while staying true to the original manga panel."